zbaskin/Vouchr/README.md

 # Vouchr

 This is an app that will catalog the movies you have seen throughout your life.
-Also intended to be a film merchandise hub.
+Furthermore, the user will be able to purchase personalized film tickets to recreate important moments such as a first moviegoing experience.
 More details to follow.